 The Hoh Rainforest is the first place we ever backpacked and it’s such a Washington gem!
 While you may encounter a lot of rain here, it’s a safe and fun place to explore in all seasons.
 The mossy green trees are endless and so much fun to walk through.
 We recommend making it to Five Mile Island, but if you are short on time, doing just a small portion of the trail will still give you a great rainforest experience.

 Also, the majority of the Olympic Peninsula is super accessible and fun no matter the season.
-Get more Olympic Peninsula adventure ideas in our Weekend on the Olympic Peninsula guide.
+Get more Olympic Peninsula adventure ideas in our Olympic Peninsula Road Trip guide.

 Poo Poo Point

 Poo Poo Point is one of the closest hikes to Seattle and a very unique one!
 At the top, you can watch paragliders take off, which is one of the coolest things to see!
 There’s also a great view of Mount Rainier if you go on a clear day.
 While this hike can get snow (we hiked it for the first time in the snow), it tends to be snow-free most of the year.
 However, if there is snow, definitely bring spikes!
 We hiked this without spikes and it was insanely slippery and a challenge.

 Barclay Lake is a great quick and low elevation gain hike with a big payoff at the end.
 Follow the wooded trail for 2.2 miles until you reach the lake, where you’ll have a crazy view of Mount Baring!
 You can also camp here, making it a great winter backpacking spot without crazy amounts of snow.

 Miles (RT): 5.6